AP6YC/AdaptiveResonance.jl/docs/src/man/guide.md

 Though most parameters differ between each ART and ARTMAP module, they all share some quality-of-life options and parameters shared by all ART algorithms:

 - `display::Bool`: a flag to display or suppress progress bars and logging messages during training and testing.
-- `max_epochs::Integer`: the maximum number of epochs to train over the data, regardless if other stopping conditions have not been met yet.
+- `max_epochs::Int`: the maximum number of epochs to train over the data, regardless if other stopping conditions have not been met yet.

 Otherwise, most ART and ARTMAP modules share the following nomenclature for algorithmic parameters: